Luke 14

 (Matthew 22:1–14)

-15And one of those reclining with Him, having heard these things, said to Him, “Blessed is he who will eat bread in the kingdom of God.”
+15And one of those reclining with Him, having heard these things, said to Him, “Blessed is anyone who will eat bread in the kingdom of God.”

-16But He said to him, “A certain man was preparing a great supper, and invited many.
-17And at the hour of the supper, he sent his servant to say to those having been invited, ‘Come, for now it is ready.’
+16But He said to him, “A certain man was preparing a great supper, and he called many.
+17And he sent his servant at the hour of the supper to say to those having been called, ‘Come, because now it is ready.

 18And all with one voice began to excuse themselves.
-The first said to him, ‘I have bought a field, and I have need, going out, to see it.
-I beg of you, hold me excused.’
+The first said to him, ‘I bought a field, and I have need of going out to see it.
+I ask you, have me excused.’

-19And another said, ‘I have bought five yoke of oxen, and I am going to prove them.
-I beg of you, hold me excused.’
+19And another said, ‘I bought five yoke of oxen, and I am going to examine them.
+I ask you, have me excused.’

-21And the servant having come, reported these things to his master.
-Then the master of the house, having become angry, said to his servant, ‘Go out quickly into the streets and lanes of the city, and bring in here the poor and crippled and blind and lame.’
+21And having come, the servant reported these things to his master.
+Then, having become angry, the master of the house said to his servant, ‘Go out quickly into the streets and lanes of the city, and bring in here the poor and crippled and blind and lame.

-22And the servant said, ‘Sir, as you did command, it has been done, and there is still room.’
+22‘And’ the servant said, ‘Lord, what you commanded has been done, and there is still room.’

-23And the master said to the servant, ‘Go out into the highways and hedges and compel them to come in, so that my house may be filled.
-24For I say to all of you that not one of those men having been invited will taste my supper.’”
+23And the master said to the servant, ‘Go out into the roads and hedges and compel them to enter, so that my house may be filled.
+24For I say to you⁺ that not one of those men having been called will taste my supper.’”

 The Cost of Discipleship

-28For which of you, desiring to build a tower, does not first, having sat down, count the cost, whether he has enough for its completion?
-29Otherwise, he having laid its foundation and not being able to finish, all seeing it may begin to mock him, 30saying, ‘This man began to build and was not able to finish.’
+28For which of you⁺, wanting to build a tower, does not first, having sat down, count the cost, whether he has the things for its completion?
+29Lest ever, on his having laid its foundation and not being able to finish, all seeing it may begin to mock him, 30saying, ‘This man began to build and was not able to finish.’

-31Or what king, proceeding to engage with another king in war, will not, having sat down, first take counsel whether he is able with ten thousand to meet the one coming against him with twenty thousand?
-32And if not, of him being still far off, having sent an embassy, he asks for peace.
+31Or what king proceeding to engage with another king in war will not, having sat down, first take counsel whether he is able with ten thousand to meet the one coming against him with twenty thousand?
+32And if not, in his being still far off, having sent a delegation, he asks for peace.

-33So therefore every one of you who does not give up all that he himself possesses, is not able to be My disciple.
+33So therefore, every one of you⁺ who does not take leave of all that he himself possesses is not able to be My disciple.

 Good Salt

-34Therefore salt is good, but if even the salt becomes tasteless, with what will it be seasoned?
+34Therefore the salt is good, but if even the salt should become tasteless, with what will it be seasoned?
 35It is fit neither for soil nor for manure; they cast it out.

 The one having ears to hear, let him hear.”